home

 Foundries produce metal castings for a wide range of products and industries.
 These include cars, fridges and mobile phones, as well as items for the medical, aerospace and information, communications and technology (ICT), industries.
 Foundry process operators fill a range of jobs within foundries to help produce castings, including:

-Sand mill operator - running the sand-mixing machinery to produce the mixtures used by moulders.
+Sand Mill Operator - running the sand-mixing machinery to produce the mixtures used by moulders.

 Melter - also known as a cupola attendant, operating the furnaces where the metal is melted.